 Common Healthcare Management Job Titles

 Healthcare management professionals have a myriad of job titles.
 Entry-level positions might include home health administrative assistant, long-term care administrator, medical office manager, patient services representative, medical billing manager, and healthcare recruiter.

 Further along the career path, healthcare management professionals can expect to be considered for positions such as nursing home administrator, hospital CEO, hospital administration, or director of patient services.

 Earning Your Healthcare Administration Degree at Johnson & Wales University

 Johnson & Wales University offers a variety of undergraduate and graduate degrees relevant to the healthcare administration field.
-Our four-year bachelor's degree program exposes you to public health and business principles.
+Our four-year bachelor’s degree program exposes you to public health and business principles.
 It also helps you to develop the ability to make data-driven decisions to deliver efficient, high-quality healthcare services.
-Plus, it will teach you skills for "evaluating healthcare systems through data analysis, policy development and a core understanding of public health theory."
-This degree program may be completed in person at Johnson & Wales' campus in Providence, RI, or online.
+Plus, it will teach you skills for ‘evaluating healthcare systems through data analysis, policy development and a core understanding of public health theory.’
+This degree program may be completed 100% online.

 Johnson & Wales University offers undergraduate, graduate, and doctoral degree programs in more than 50 fields of study.
 Founded in 1914, Johnson & Wales has a current enrollment of around 8,000 undergraduate, graduate, and doctoral students.
 The university is accredited by the New England Commission of Higher Education.
 Financial aid is available for qualified students.